jaemolihm/fdDGAsolver.jl/README.md

 ### TODO
 * Fix disk logging (e.g. per 10 iterations)
 * Fix reading Vertex (Currently done using quick-and-dirty try catch)
-* Optimize NL2 SDE
-* Bubble for NL can be swave only.
-Update bubbles and BSE's.

 ### TODO (Comments from Dominik)